GraceAHall/accessing-public-data/README.md

 | [ENA](https://www.ebi.ac.uk/ena/browser/home) | All nucleotide sequences | All | 🟢 | 🟢 | 🔴 |
 | [NCBI Assembly](https://www.ncbi.nlm.nih.gov/assembly/) | Genome Assemblies | All | 🟡 | 🟢 | 🔴 |
 | [DDBJ](https://www.ddbj.nig.ac.jp/index-e.html) | All nucleotide sequences | All | 🔴 | 🟢 | 🔴 |

 <br><br>

+**NCBI Assembly**

+NCBI Assembly specifically displays genome assemblies and associated data.
+In terms of metadata, each assembly has an organism name, the submitter name and submission date, accession numbers, and the actual genome sequence data.
+Other useful information, including the assembly level - ‘complete genome’, ‘chromosome’, ‘Scaffold’ or ‘Contig’ - is available.
+The following is usually downloadable:
+DNA/RNA genome sequence
+Genomic features (annotations)
+Coding sequences (gene products)
+RNA data
+RepeatMasker output
+& others

+Most assemblies are annotated, but the quality of the annotation is variable.
+In modern times, genomic features are usually guessed using software first, then may be validated experimentally at a later date.
+Automatic annotation quality often depends on how similar the particular organism is to other, well studied organisms.

+<br><br>